 To optimise mood enhancing neurotransmitter production we recommend co-supplementing with Super B-Complex – with 8 essential B-vitamins, and especially high in vitamin B6, B12 & folate (as methyltetrahydrofolate) .
-Vitamin B12 & folate act ensure homocysteine is converted to products required for healthy neurotransmitter production, whilst B6 (with the help of B12) converts additional homocysteine via a different pathway to glutathione, an important antioxidant.
+Vitamin B12 & folate act to ensure homocysteine is converted to products required for healthy neurotransmitter production, whilst B6 (with the help of B12) converts additional homocysteine via a different pathway to glutathione, an important antioxidant.

 Adults and children aged twelve years and over should take 2 capsules daily (1 gram of EPA) for a minimum of three months.

 Adults and children aged twelve years and over should take 3 capsules daily for long-term management.

-Pharmepa® STEP 1 and STEP 2 should be taken with food for optimum absorption and taken as a split dose where appropriate.
+Pharmepa® RESTORE & MAINTAIN should be taken with food for optimum absorption and taken as a split dose where appropriate.